Key West International Airport reopens after 'asphalt failure' on runway - NewsBreak

 keysweekly.com

-Key West will need a new city manager in July 2023, when Patti McLauchlin retires.
-The mayor and city commissioners have appointed a search committee to find and vet potential candidates for the city’s top job.
-The committee will likely review a field of applicants and forward their top recommendations to city officials for further consideration and interviews.
-McLauchlin will provide an update when the city commission meets at 5 p.m.
-Tuesday, Aug.
-16.

-2 ATTORNEYS VIE FOR NONPARTISAN COUNTY JUDGE SEAT – 2022 DECISION GUIDE
+9 HOPEFULS VIE FOR 4 OPEN SEATS ON MARATHON CITY COUNCIL – 2022 DECISION GUIDE

-Two Monroe County Judge positions will change hands in 2022 after the Aug.
-23 primary election.
-While Sharon Hamilton was unopposed in the Group 3 seat, attorneys Albert “Al” Kelley and Jason Smith will vie for the Group 1 seat, formerly occupied by Judge Pearly Fowler, in the nonpartisan election.
+It’s a big year for turnover on the Marathon City Council.
+With the unexpected resignation of councilman Trevor Wofsey in January, the 2022 general election will now decide four open council seats instead of three.
+So far, nine candidates have filed, with more possibly on the way – official qualifying for the race runs from Aug.
+2-9.

 keysweekly.com